lutang123/new-complete-flutter-course/README.md

 **Note**:
 This playlist videos follow this course: https://codewithandrea.com/courses/flutter-foundations/

 You are welcome to purchase this course, if you didn't, you can also follow along with my videos to learn.
-The original course code is public, and it's similar with this repo, but in this repo I added my own styles, notes and analysis.
+The original course code is public, and it's similar with this repo, but in this repo I added my own styles, notes and analysis and created my own branch to make it easier to follow with video progress.
+Thanks for watching and happy learning.

 ## Flutter Foundations - Course Syllabus